 Expert Insider is a series written by Ecrion staff members who are experts in their respective fields.
 The topics discussed are meant to shed light on how Ecrion can help your business overcome any problems it might have with Customer Communications Management (CCM), Customer Engagement Management (CEM), or Customer Experience (CX).

 As a professional programmer, I understand flow.
 I’ve missed many meals and spawned many social gaffes because I disappeared into my flow.
 Flow is that experience of being in the zone, at the top of your game, with laser focus.
 Programmers live for flow.
 I also understand friction as the counterpoint to flow.
 Friction is everything that stands in the way of flow, such as phone calls, instant messages, hunger, sleep, and even friends.
+These are vital to understanding customer communications workflows.

 Organizations have flow, too.
 Sometimes, when people are working together, they’re on the same page – processes are working and tasks are being completed.
 Everything is flowing like beer on St. Patrick’s Day.
 At other times, organizations experience friction.
 Every task, every phone call, and every step forward seems to be a special case.
 Activity is up, but productivity is down.
 We have all been part of organizational flow and friction, whether it be family, school, work, or just within our circle of friends.